mobxjs/mobx-state-tree/docs/API/README.md

 ###  createActionTrackingMiddleware

-▸ **createActionTrackingMiddleware**<`T`>(hooks: *[IActionTrackingMiddlewareHooks](interfaces/iactiontrackingmiddlewarehooks.md)<`T`>*): [IMiddlewareHandler](#imiddlewarehandler)
+▸ **createActionTrackingMiddleware**<`T`>(middlewareHooks: *[IActionTrackingMiddlewareHooks](interfaces/iactiontrackingmiddlewarehooks.md)<`T`>*): [IMiddlewareHandler](#imiddlewarehandler)

 Convenience utility to create action based middleware that supports async processes more easily.
-All hooks are called for both synchronous and asynchronous actions.
-Except that either `onSuccess` or `onFail` is called
+All hooks are called for both synchronous and asynchronous actions, except in the case of `onSuccess`/`onFail`, where only one of them is called.

-The create middleware tracks the process of an action (assuming it passes the `filter`). `onResume` can return any value, which will be passed as second argument to any other hook.
+The create middleware tracks the process of an action (assuming it passes the `filter`). `onStart` can return any value, which will be passed as second context argument to any other hook.
 This makes it possible to keep state during a process.

 See the `atomic` middleware for an example